catppuccin/tmux/docs/tutorials/03-resetting-theme.md

 If you're customizing any of the settings that get reset in the list above, you must set set options you're customizing along with any dependent options _that aren't necessary_ when configuring the theme for only a single flavor.

-> [!TIP]
-> This section is most important for folks who've really riced the shit out of
-> of their setup.

 Like in the minimal example, you will set your flavor and also reset the plugin.